siddarthpushparaj/Specify/README.md

 ## REQUIREMENTS
 1. Must have an open document in Illustrator.
-2. Must have 1 or two objects selected via Illustrator's Selection Tool (V)
+2. Must have 1 or two objects selected via Illustrator's Selection Tool (V) or Direct Selection Tool (A)

 ## HOW TO RUN
 If you saved the script as [described above](#save-to-default-scripts), you should be able to run the script (after selecting one or two objects in the document) by navigating within Illustrator to: